TiagoDiass/TiagoDiass/README.md

 ### Hey there! 👋

-- :man_technologist: **Fullstack** Web Developer and passionate about building projects that impact people's lives :dizzy:
+- :man_technologist: Fullstack Web Developer with focus on Front-end.
+I am passionate about building projects that impact people's lives :dizzy:
 - 🔭 Currently studying React and Next.js, both with TypeScript, and UI tests
 - :briefcase: Currently working as a Junior Fullstack Developer with the Vue.js + Node.js stack
 - 💻 Techs: Javascript, Typescript, Vue.js, React, Next.js, Sass, Node.js, and **more**.